WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development.md

 - Feel free to swap this out for your preferred ice breaker activity.
 Or do the icebreaker questions on the previous slide instead.

+- Alternate icebreaker: Have students make their own meme (https://imgflip.com/memegenerator) that captures how they feel about taking this class.
+Then have them share and present their memes.

 </aside>

 ---